-- Brainstorm Productions (Wellbeing presentation): a compulsory Student Wellbeing presentation for all Year 7 students; - Education Perfect: an online learning platform; - Japanese Obento Deluxe workbook; - School Diary: a valuable resource for recording the following: - School timetable; - Homework record for students; - Assessment task or assignment planning for students; - o Communication between staff and parents/carers, and - $\circ~$ Each student will carry a 'Points Passport' in their diary which they need to present to their teacher when they are awarded positive points. - School Sporting Carnivals: compulsory attendance for all students; - Swim School: a compulsory program for all Year 7 students, and - Technical Support Officer fee: providing students with technical support.
+- Brainstorm Productions (Wellbeing presentation): a compulsory Student Wellbeing presentation for all Year 7 students; - Education Perfect: an online learning platform; - School Diary: a valuable resource for recording the following: - School timetable; - Homework record for students; - Assessment task or assignment planning for students; - Communication between staff and parents/carers, and - Each student will carry a 'Points Passport' in their diary which they need to present to their teacher when they are awarded positive points. - School Sporting Carnivals: compulsory attendance for all students; - Technical Support Officer fee: providing students with technical support.